matrix-org/synapse-s3-storage-provider/README.md

     access_key_id: <S3_ACCESS_KEY_ID>
     secret_access_key: <S3_SECRET_ACCESS_KEY>

+    # The object storage class used when uploading files to the bucket.
+    # Default is STANDARD.
+    #storage_class: "STANDARD_IA"

-    # also optional.
-The maximum number of concurrent threads which will be used
+    # The maximum number of concurrent threads which will be used to connect
-    # to connect to S3.
+    # to S3.
 Each thread manages a single connection.
 Default is 40.
     #
     #threadpool_size: 20
 ```